iamse-blog/wic1-workshop/010-access-requests.md

 ![](https://github.com/iamse-blog/wic1-workshop/blob/main/images/010/image12.png?raw=true)

 Then add an Approval Task by clicking on the **Task** button at the bottom.
 Give the task a meaningful name like Manager Approval.
 Leave the default as a required task.
 Set the task **Type** as Approval task.

+Assignees manage a request after it’s submitted and are always members of the Access Requests Team that owns the Request Type.
 Set the **Assigned to** to the Requester's manager.
 Leave the **Due date** as the default of No due date.

 ![](https://github.com/iamse-blog/wic1-workshop/blob/main/images/010/image13.png?raw=true)